Smart Contract Security

 Pentesting Strategy

-It’s important that we get comfortable interacting with blockchains.
-When hunting for vulnerabilities in the real world (on mainnet, explained below), we don’t want to spend our hard earned money when messing around with smart contract calls.
-Forking is an especially helpful technique that allows us to pretend we’re on mainnet for testing - like a sandbox.
+When hunting for vulnerabilities in the real world (on mainnet), we don’t want to spend real money when messing around with smart contract calls.
+Forking is a helpful technique that allows us to pretend we’re on testing mainnet like a sandbox.

 Networks